-OSCAR BURRIEL / SCIENCE PHOTO LIBRARY OSCAR BURRIEL / SCIENCE PHOTO LIBRARY
+DAMIEN LOVEGROVE / SCIENCE PHOTO LIBRARY DAMIEN LOVEGROVE / SCIENCE PHOTO LIBRARY

 Measuring oral temperature.
-Mother takes the temperature of her feverish young daughter with a digital thermometer.
-The bulb of the thermometer is placed in the mouth, and temperature is displayed in the window.
-In this case the temperature displayed is 38.8 Celsius.
-Fever, also known as pyrexia, is defined as a body temperature above 37 Celsius (98.6 Fahrenheit) if measured in the mouth.
+Feverish young girl with a thermometer in her mouth looks up at her mother.
+After a few minutes the thermometer will register the correct temperature.
+Fever, also known as pyrexia, is defined as a body temperature above 37 degrees celsius if measured in the mouth.
 Most fevers are caused by bacterial or viral infections and may be accompanied by other symptoms such as shivering, sweating, thirst and hot skin.

 Model release available.
 Property release not required.